A lot or a little?

 What parents need to know

-Parents need to know that this hugely popular reality competition show has spawned countless other similar series.
+Parents need to know that American Idol has spawned countless other similar series.
 The judges' rapport and comments are as big a part of the show as the singing.
 Their feedback, primarily Simon Cowell's (who left the show in 2010), can be severe and hurtful ("you remind me of a wasp," "that was terrible," "that was the worst one yet"), though the new judges take a gentler approach.
 People of all backgrounds and body types try out for the show, if only to get a few minutes to meet the judges and/or get their 10 seconds of fame.
 Contestants have been mocked for cross-dressing, lack of talent, strange attire, dressing/acting sexy, and general physical appearance.
 The camera lingers on contestants who respond to the judges with joy or bleeped obscenities, hand gestures, and tears.
 Parents should also know that the show is a walking advertisement, with commercial products embedded throughout.

 What's the story?

 Every season, the AMERICAN IDOL judges -- including Simon Cowell (2002-2010), Paula Abdul (2002-2009), Randy Jackson, briefly Kara DioGuardi and Ellen DeGeneres, Jennifer Lopez, Steven Tyler, Katy Perry, Lionel Richie, Luke Tyler -- and host Ryan Seacrest visit cities across the United States, judging thousands of hopeful singers.
 Performers at both ends of the spectrum are showcased, but only the top ones make it to the main competition in order to sing their way to Idol stardom.